coralogix/terraform-coralogix-aws/examples/coralogix-aws-shipper/README.md

 }
 ```

-### use the vpcflow integration
+### Use the S3Csv integration
-#### In this example we show how to use the S3Csv option, we also use an option that allows us to not save the api_key as text in the lambda but direct it to secret that continues the secret.
+#### In this example we show how to use the S3Csv option, we also use an option that allows us to not save the api_key as text in the lambda but direct it to the secret that continues the secret.
 ```bash
 module "coralogix-shipper-S3Csv"
 {